chrisekelley/coconut/README.md

 ## How is this organized?

 All of the backbone [models](http://documentcloud.github.com/backbone/#Model) and [views](http://documentcloud.github.com/backbone/#Model) have their own file and are in app/models and app/views respectively. app/app.js is responsible for tying it all together.

 You can put json forms into the \_docs directory and they will be added to your couch when you do a couchapp push.
+Please note that this capability is no longer supported.

+## Setup

+The pouch.watchr script compiles your coffeescripts automatically.
+The npm start task (see package.json) runs this task for you.
+See the Pouch watchr section below for details and dependencies.

+This app is designed to sync with a central server for configuration data.
+Create another couch called coconut-central.
+Upload samplejson/coconut.config to it.

+You can also create another couch to sync data to it.
+See the name for synchronization_target in samplejson/coconut.config.

+The first time the app runs, enter the url to coconut-central.

+To login to the app, seed the coconut couch with samplejson/user.admin and user.john.
+If you're coconut-central is setup properly, it may have already sync'd these users over.
+If not, well here you go.

 ## Starting the app